 - customer data is kept up to date and accurate through ongoing checks with the customer throughout the relationship.

-In the event that there is a suspected data security breach, this should be reported immediately to Line Management and to the Chief Operating Officer who will instigate UMi’s Data Breach Action Plan and involve relevant staff and specialists eg HR, Business Systems.
-Steps will be taken immediately to contain the breach, assess the risks and make appropriate notifications; any breach where UMi is operating as Data Processor under a contractual agreement will be notified to the relevant Data Controller and it may also be necessary to notify individuals.
+In the event that there is a suspected data security breach, this should be reported immediately to Line Management and to the Chief Investment & Technology Officer who will instigate UMi’s Data Breach Policy action plan and involve relevant staff and specialists eg HR, Business Systems.
+Steps will be taken immediately to contain the breach, assess the risks and make appropriate notifications; any breach where UMi is operating as Data Processor under a contractual agreement will be notified to the relevant data controller and it may also be necessary to notify individuals.
 Once the breach has been contained an investigation will be carried out to establish the reasons behind the breach.
 Where a serious breach has taken place UMi will notify the Information Commissioner’s Office.
 All necessary corrective and preventive steps as a result of the breach will be implemented.

 Notification of Data Held and Processed